 These foods have been around for centuries and consumed by people from all walks of life.
 Fermenting dairy products generate cultured beverages such as kefir or thicker meals such as yogurt.
 In addition, many cultures have evolved traditional meals based on fermented vegetables, such as kimchi, pickles, and sauerkraut, or soybeans, which make Miso, tempeh, and natto.

 Fermentation allows these items’ storage life to extend and alters their flavor and texture.
 In recent years, scientists have discovered that fermented foods have a beneficial effect on people’s digestive health.
+In fact, they are known to have excellent anti-inflammatory benefits, too.

 History of Fermented Foods